 At the basic level, these procedures accomplish the same thing.
 Where they differ is in the execution.
 TRAM flap focuses on using tissue from your abdominal muscles, as well as some soft tissue.
 DIEP flap spares the abdominal muscle and uses only soft fat tissue and local blood vessels.

 Each procedure has long recovery times, and similar side effects.
 The side effects include tissue necrosis, fluid build-up, lumps showing up in the breast.
 Additionally, TRAM surgery does come with an added side effect of hernias and muscle weakness at the donor tissue site.
-If you have any additional questions about either procedure and their side effects, don’t hesitate to ask!
+If you have any additional questions about either procedure and its side effects, don’t hesitate to ask!

-Visit Garza Plastic Surgery today in Belle Meade, TN to discuss if either TRAM or DIEP flap is an option for you and to learn more about both procedures.
+Visit Garza Plastic Surgery today in Nashville, TN to discuss if either TRAM or DIEP flap is an option for you and to learn more about both procedures.
 We also offer a variety of alternatives and can answer any questions you may have to help find the best solution for your health and beauty goals.
 Call us today at (615) 620-7800.